JonathanxD/TypeAliasGen/README.md

 - Output
   - Output file.

+- AnalyzeCP
+  - Analyze classpath instead of directory.
+Dir is the base package to analyze.

 If you don't specify neither Suffix or Prefix, TypeAliasGen will generate a TypeAlias with same name of the file.